TaalVerena/tidy-tasks/README.md

 - If the user selects a valid task ID / number, they are presented with the task details and prompted to confirm removing the task.

     ![Confirm Remove Task](README-media/confirm-remove-task.png)
-- If the user confirms removing the task, they are presented with a success message, the task is removed from the spreadsheet and the user is returned to the view and manage tasks menu.
+- If the user confirms removing the task, they are presented with a success message, the task is removed from the spreadsheet and the user is presented with an option to return to the view and manage tasks menu or exit the application.
 - If the user does not confirm removing the task, they are presented with a message confirming the task was not removed and the user is returned to the view and manage tasks menu.

 #### View Completed Tasks
 - By selecting option 5 from the view and manage tasks menu, the user is presented with a table / list of their completed tasks.

+    ![View Completed Tasks](README-media/view-completed-tasks.png)
 - The user is given the option to return to the view and manage tasks menu or exit the application.

-    ![View Completed Tasks](README-media/view-completed-tasks.png)
+- If there are no completed tasks, the user is presented with a message confirming there are no completed tasks and is returned to the view and manage tasks menu.

 #### About
 - By selecting option 2 from the homepage, the user is presented with information about Tidy Tasks.